 In Cambridgeshire there are a number of Partnership Boards for the various service areas - Physical Disability and Sensory Impairment (PDSI), Older People, Carers, Learning Disability and SUN (Mental Health).
-The Chair and Vice Chair of the PDSI Board both have a disability and the Board is supported by a User Led Organisation, the Cambridgeshire Alliance.
+The Chair of the PDSI Board has a disability and we are hoping to recruit a vice chair with lived experience as well.
+The Board is supported by a User Led Organisation, the Cambridgeshire Alliance.
 The Board includes representatives with lived experience of disabilities, voluntary sector partners and the statutory sector.
 The various Chairs of the Partnership Boards, relevant Managers and Organisations link together in the Adult Social Care Forum.
 This enables the sharing of issues and concerns with other Boards and with Council Staff / Senior Managers.
 For example meetings have recently been held to clarify the information on and service offer via Direct Payments.

 People with lived experience and their families also have an invaluable role to play in feeding back information on services, in reviews, assisting in service decisions and in the tendering of contracts.
 For example, individuals with a sensory loss assisted in the recent retendering of the Sensory Contracts and PD service users participated in a brief questionnaire about activities, information and advice.
 This feedback was then used to inform decisions about the setting up of monthly Joint Drop In Sessions with the Carers Support Team.
+Additionally individuals and partner organisations also assisted with the Acquired Brain Injury (ABI) project work.